jquyatt/applebasket/README.md

    (`stale`).
 You can also toggle it later under System Settings → Privacy & Security → Local Network.

 The menu bar checklist icon comes live.
 Click it to see status, open count, last change, and your bridged lists.
+The status reads honestly: **Bridged** (green) only when a push has landed, **HA unreachable** (yellow) when configured but the push fails, and **Not connected to HA** when the `APPLEBASKET_*` env vars aren't set — the app reads Reminders locally but pushes nothing.
+(Don't trust a build that shows "Bridged" without env vars; that false-OK was a real bug, now fixed.)

 The grants live in the user TCC database.
 They survive reboots and OS updates within the same major version.
 If `tccutil reset Reminders com.jquyatt.applebasket` wipes the Reminders grant, just re-approve the prompt.